ilyess-sellami/KQL-Hunter/README.md

 # KQL-Hunter
-**Threat Hunting KQL Queries for Microsoft Sentinel, Aligned with MITRE ATT&CK**
+**A curated collection of advanced KQL threat-hunting queries for Microsoft Sentinel, aligned with the MITRE ATT&CK framework**

 ![KQL](docs/KQL-Hunter.png)